PAG-IBIG’s Housing Loan Interest Rates (2019)

 Now may be a good time to get a housing loan.
 Why?

-Interest rates in the Philippines are currently at relatively low levels, but with the looming possibility that the Bangko Sentral ng Pilipinas (BSP) will increase rates, housing loan interest rates of Philippine banks will follow.
+Interest rates in the Philippines are currently at relatively low levels, but with rising rates and the possibility that the Bangko Sentral ng Pilipinas (BSP) will further hike rates, housing loan rates charged by Philippine banks will surely follow.

 In the Philippines, an easy and convenient housing loan option is, of course, the PAGIBIG loan administered by the Home Development Mutual Fund, more popularly known as PAGIBIG Fund.